Is life insurance worth it?

 What happens if someone dies without life insurance?

-• Mortgage or rent.
-If you have a repayment mortgage, Decreasing Life Insurance could contribute towards the remaining repayments if you were to die.
-But even if you rent, a life insurance claim could also help your loved ones make the monthly payments to the landlord in the event of your death.
+- Rent.
+If you rent, a life insurance claim could also help your loved ones make the monthly payments to the landlord in the event of your death.

-• Household bills.
+- Household bills.
 There’s more to housing costs than paying the mortgage or rent.
 Being covered by life insurance means that in the event of dying, your dependants could still manage the ongoing cost of utilities like gas, electricity and water.

-• Childcare costs.
+- Childcare costs.
 If you have young children, a life insurance payout could contribute towards the cost of nursery or a childminder if you were to die.
 And a life insurance payout can also cover the educational costs associated with older children – from independent school fees to trips, uniforms and tutoring.

-• Hobbies and activities.
+- Hobbies and activities.
 Would your loved ones be able to pursue their hobbies and interests if you were to pass away?
 Many activities incur costs – from horse riding and football practice to buying musical instruments.

-• Everyday living.
+- Everyday living.
 There is no mandatory list of what someone can or can’t spend a life insurance payout on, and there are many daily living costs – from food to fuel – that a life insurance policy can help protect.

 As the above examples suggest, dying without life insurance can lead to financial difficulties for your loved ones.
-However, that is not to say life insurance is for everyone, you may instead pass on other assets, such as property or savings and investments.
+However, that is not to say life insurance is for everyone.
+You may instead pass on other assets, such as property or savings and investments.
 Life insurance may also not be for you if you have nobody that relies on you financially.

 Is Legal & General Life Insurance worth it?